is a style of R&B

-is an Afro-American and Italian-American music style characterized by close harmony singing, usually by male choirs.
-It is influenced by Gospel
+and pop music characterized by close harmony singing, usually by male choirs.
+It is influenced by Gospel Music

 , but less religious.
 Most doowop songs are love ballads, which suits the beautiful melodies perfectly.
 Due to the "Weird Al" Effect